Checklist for New Faculty

 The Employee Benefits Center is ready to help answer your questions.
 The Employee Benefits Center is available to assist employees by phone or email or virtually from 8am to 4:30pm, Monday through Friday.

 Before you start teaching you must complete the FERPA training.
 The Federal Educational Rights and Privacy Act (FERPA) places restrictions on who should have access to student data; only those employees who need to know certain information to perform their duties have access to that information.
 If you are a new University employee teaching a class, please complete the University’s FERPA training as your first step.
-Access to your course Brightspace shells will be blocked until this training has been completed.
+Until this training has been completed, access to your course Brightspace shells will be limited, and requests for access to student data within MaineStreet cannot be approved.

 The University of Maine supports Brightspace as the learning management system.
 You can access your Brightspace course via the portal (look for the orange “B”).
 Any course you are scheduled to teach in the Fall should appear in your course list.
 Start learning and building in Brightspace with support from CITL through workshops, tutorials, self-paced learning or one-on-one consultations.